 GSB: What problem(s)/lack(s) will S&SC fill?

-AH: There is enormous value in this Certificate program.
+Allen: There is enormous value in this Certificate program.
 We will draw on the enormous expertise of many venue operators and league officials with whom I have been working for years.
 The courses will:

 - Train sports venue operators from all over the world about how to manage their facilities in an ecologically superior way.